Last Updated on July 20, 2023 by rudyooms

 So, first of all, it starts checking if the LAPS feature is enabled by calling upon this function (Feature_service_Laps_private_isEnabled)

-For your information, this type of function is being used a lot lately.
-When you spend some time on the internet and reading things you like, you could have stumbled upon this MSDoc named Known Issue Rollback AKA KIR
+For your information, this type of function has been used a lot lately.
+When you spend some time on the internet and reading things you like, you could have stumbled upon this MSDoc named Known Issue Rollback, AKA KIR

 Inside this doc, this part is mentioned “at the code level”